smoralb/MyHabits/README.md

     - Migrate to JetPack Compose
     - Add localization for strings
     - Use Android 12 Splash Screen instead of using themes
+    - Investigate and implement JetPack DataStore to store user authentication data.

 ## FEATURES
     - Separate db for each user that has an account
-    - Remember user and password
     - Add Biometric to login
     - Add push notification
     - Add reminder